Easy Suman recipe that is no-fail and tested. Caramel sauce is drizzled on top to make it sweeter and over the top delicious.

 Instructions

-- In a medium-size bowl, soak Glutinous rice for an hour.
+- In a medium-sized bowl, soak Glutinous rice for an hour.
 Set aside.

-- In a different bowl, mix 3/4 cup sugar, 1 teaspoon salt with coconut milk.
+- In a different bowl, mix 3/4 cup sugar, and a teaspoon of salt with coconut milk.

-- When rice is ready, put it in a large flat pan, and add in the coconut mixture.
+- When the rice is ready, put it in a large flat pan, and add the coconut mixture.

 - Let Suman cool and wrap with banana leaves.

-- When Suman are wrapped, put them into a deep saucepan,one that encase the suman tightly so that it will not float around, palce heat proof plate or anything that can hold it down n.
-Add water just little above them.
+- When Suman is wrapped, put them into a shallow saucepan, Add water just a little above them.
 Cook Suman for an hour.

 HOW TO MAKE LATIK